sarperyn/library-prototype/README.md

 # library-prototype
-This is just a prototype for my library project.
+This is just a prototype for my library project or it's just a practice field.
 I am planning to develop this project with Javascript and its frameworks.
-I will make some adjustments in the future.
-I am planning to add a button that reset the all data.
+I'll keep making some adjustments in the future.